 - Non-Cash Expenses refer to all of your business's non-cash entries on an income statement.
 These aren't movements of capital but rather accounting entries such as depreciation and amortization.

-- Depreciation refers to a reduction in a business asset’s value — which will need to be addressed by adding this expense back into the net income in order to get an accurate OCF value.
+- Depreciation refers to a reduction in a business asset's value — which will need to be addressed by adding this expense back into the net income to get an accurate OCF value.
 Some examples of depreciating assets are equipment, vehicles, land, buildings, and machinery.
 These are especially important when factoring in equipment loans or financing.